jpmcneal/sudsy/README.md

 ## Credits
   The following people and organizations have made significant contributions to Sudsy:

-  * Bowst for giving me time to work on this at my day job.
   * Jeff Burnz for inspiring me with his work on AdaptiveTheme